MeltwaterArchive/storyplayer/v2/using/configuration/device-config.md

 ---
 layout: v2/using-configuration
 title: Per-Device Configuration
-prev: '<a href="../../using/configuration/system-under-test-config.html">Prev: System Under Test Configuration</a>'
+prev: '<a href="../../using/configuration/test-environment-config.html">Prev: Test Environment Configuration</a>'
 next: '<a href="../../using/configuration/user-config.html">Next: Per-User Configuration</a>'
 ---